NookDev/signCalculator/README.md

 	- White (default),
 	- Black,
 	- Red, Blue, Green, Yellow.

+	d.
+Couble Sided (checkbox).
+	- Unchecked (default)
+	- Yes

 --------------------------------------------------------------------------------------------------------------------------------
-2. Input for Sign Text:
+INPUTS - Sign Text

+2. Inputs:
 	The user inputs the text for each line of the sign.
 By default there is one line with a button to add additional lines.
-For each line the user can edit the text, change the line height, choose the height of the lettering in mm and choose the color.
+For each line the user can edit the text, choose the height of the lettering in mm or choose to have text the full width from padding to padding and choose the color and invert the color.

 	If text exceeds width or height of the canvas minus padding a warning is given (and the form cannot submit).